 4. Window Light

-Natural window light can provide beautiful soft lighting for portraits and still life photography.
-You can use curtains or sheer fabrics to further diffuse and control the light.
+Natural window light can provide beautiful soft lighting for portraits and still-life photography.
+You can use curtains or sheer fabrics to diffuse further and control the light.

 5. Cloudy Days